-Configuring the Search Engine
+Configuring the Search Engine Since DSpace 4.0 the advanced search module named Discovery (based on Apache SOLR) is the default search provider.

-DSpace's search module is also known as "Discovery" and utilizes Apache Solr for indexing.
 It provides up-to-date features, such as filtering/faceting, hit highlighting, search snippets, etc.

 Detailed documentation is available for customization, see Discovery.